 When people are new to this, they often aim to generate dozens, hundreds, or thousands of leads per month.
 But they don’t have nearly enough landing pages and premium content to do that effectively.

 If your company has three different buyer personas that you’re looking to reach (CFO of a financial services company, head of sales at a software company, or a technology director for a K-12 school district), they all care about different things.
 If we try to talk to them all about the same topics, one size fits none.

 So at the absolute minimum, we need three different columns with three different buckets of content to reach each of those people with something that's driving them nuts or the biggest challenge they’re facing.

 As a starting point, benchmark what you’re investing today.
 This is called the Cost of Client Acquisition (COCA).
-Make sure you understand what a particular buyer persona is worth to your company over its lifetime after repeat or recurring purchases.
-Understand where you're starting from -- your fully loaded sales and marketing costs of what it takes to acquire a customer today.
+Ensure you understand what a particular buyer persona is worth to your company over its lifetime after repeated or recurring purchases.
+Understand where you're starting from -- your fully loaded sales and marketing costs of acquiring a customer today.

 What types of lead generation is your company doing?
 Share your thoughts in the section for comments below.

 To learn more about lead generation, enroll now in our free 7-day eCourse: Go-to-Market Strategy 101 for B2B SaaS Startups and Scaleups.